 Here are some examples of intentional food cycling:

 How Do You Break The Bingeing Cycle

-- We have a decrease in leptin
+- You have a decrease in leptin

 All of these variables associated with restriction set us up to feel completely out of control with food and consume excessive amounts.
 Consuming foods in excessive amounts will often result in guilt and shame perpetuating further restriction.

 To break the restrict-binge cycle, we MUST discontinue restriction.

 Is It Normal To Binge After Restricting?

 Over thousands of years, humans have experienced bouts of feast and famine.

 Our bodie have adapted very efficiently to alter production of leptin (our satiety signals), grehlin (our hunger signals) and even the rate of enzymatic reactions we have when we restrict our food on a regular basis.